akhileshpillai-zz/testReadme/README.md

 ###Architecture:
 ![Architecture Diagram](/capstone.png)

-###Query and UI
+###Processing, Query and UI
 * I wanted to understand the circumstances of the person tweeting about mental health so I decided to concentrate on hashtags.
-Currently, the UI, on hitting the update button; creates an updated wordcloud, from the information stored in the HBase, for the current hour.
+The spark streaming layer outputs a word count of the hashtags and stores it in hbase.
+The UI layer creates an updated wordcloud, from the information stored in the HBase, for the current hour.
 For example if I hit update at 8:37 the UI will show me results for last 37 mins.
 * The picture below is the wordcloud for following keywords: "mental health,depression,anxiety,suicidal thoughts":
 ![UI](/screenshot1.png)